 Psychotherapy CPT (Current Procedural Terminology) codes are commonly used for billing by mental health therapists and include the 90837 CPT code as well as the 90834 CPT code.

-Psychotherapy CPT codes (CPT codes for Mental health) commonly used by therapists such as 90837 CPT code, 90834 CPT codes and others will be reviewed in this blog.
-Any behavioral health practitioner who has ever worked in an institutional setting or dealt with insurance knows about CPT (Current Procedural Terminology) codes.
+Any behavioral health practitioner who has worked in an institutional setting or dealt with insurance knows about psychotherapy CPT codes.
 They can be tedious and difficult to learn but mental health clinicians are pretty lucky compared to some providers.
-Unlike many medical doctors, it is likely you won’t have to use more than a handful in your everyday work.
-Let’s explore the importance of psychotherapy CPT codes and some tips for getting the best out of them.
+Unlike many medical doctors, you likely won’t use more than a handful in your everyday work.
+Let’s explore the importance of psychotherapy CPT codes (CPT codes for mental health) and some tips for using them effectively.

 What are CPT Codes?

 In 1966, the American Medical Association created CPT codes to help standardize billing across different disciplines and work environments.
 In health settings, these represent what type of services clinicians are providing their clients.
 The codes may refer to both diagnostic practices and medical procedures.
 For example, an individual psychotherapy session has a certain code.
 So does a routine visit to the doctor or an angioplasty.

 Why Do We Need CPT Codes?